 Houston and Dallas Lead U.S. Metros in DUI Crashes

-One significant factor in the high number of injuries and deaths on Texas roads is a much higher-than-average number of drug and alcohol related crashes.
-The Houston Chronicle compared alcohol and drug related traffic fatalities across ten major metropolitan areas in the U.S. and found that the Houston and Dallas topped the list.
+One significant factor in the high number of injuries and deaths on Texas roads is a much higher-than-average number of drug and alcohol-related crashes.
+The Houston Chronicle compared alcohol and drug-related traffic fatalities across ten major metropolitan areas in the U.S. and found that Houston and Dallas topped the list.